-Currently.
-Zillow has 1663 single family homes for sale and 257 homes for rent in the Tampa FL real estate market.
-Under potential listings, there are about 4 Foreclosed and 408 Pre-Foreclosures homes.
-These are the properties that may be coming to the market soon but are not yet found on a multiple listing service (MLS).
+Currently, there are 1155 homes for sale in Tampa on Zillow, an online real estate database company.
+Additionally, there are 275 homes for rent.
+Under potential listings, there are about 37 Foreclosed and 279 Pre-Foreclosure homes.
+These are the delinquent properties that may be coming to the market soon but are not yet found on a multiple listing service (MLS).

 3. Flippers Are Struggling Because Home Prices Are So High

 A Jun 2018 article in the Tampa Bay Times said that the area’s flipping frenzy may come to an end because of the appreciation of home prices.
 The number of flipped homes fell 13% between 2017 and 2018.
 House flippers are having to pay so much for homes that they can’t clear much of a profit on many properties after the renovations and carrying costs.

 The 34668, 33617 and 33763 zip codes were still profitable for flippers who could find cheap homes that were often well below $100,000.
 For everyone else, it means home prices are solid and steadily rising but not in the midst of a boom destined for a bust.
 Conversely, there are still plenty of opportunities for Tampa real estate investment for the “buy to let” crowd.